annotation/text-fabric/tf/docs/about/background.md

 When programming in a notebook, TF generates many useful links after having been invoked.
-In this way the provenance of your data will be shared wherever you share the notebook (GitHub, NBviewer, Software Heritage Archive).
+In this way the provenance of your data will be shared wherever you share the notebook (GitHub/GitLab, NBviewer, Software Heritage Archive).

 ### Contribute data

-Researchers can produce new data (`tf.fabric.Fabric.save`) out of their findings and package their new data into modules and distribute it to GitHub, see `tf.about.datasharing`.
+Researchers can produce new data (`tf.fabric.Fabric.save`) out of their findings and package their new data into modules and distribute it to GitHub/GitLab, see `tf.about.datasharing`.
-Other people can use that data just by mentioning the GitHub location.
+Other people can use that data just by mentioning the GitHub/GitLab location.
 Text-Fabric will auto-load it for them.

 ## Factory